Our mission is simple: To guide our students to their highest potential.

 We do our best to follow a responsible business plan with plans to become a B Corp, and maintain strong ties with various community partners in order to positively influence the greater Pittsburgh area.

-Hoon, Pittsburgh Prep’s founder, has been teaching for the past 15 years.
+Hoon, Pittsburgh Prep’s founder, has been teaching for the past 21 years.
 Having transferred from NYC, Hoon wanted to provide a highly effective place of learning for students of all backgrounds in our fair city of Pittsburgh.
-More than simply teach students methods of proper test-taking, he has devoted Pittsburgh Prep to instill within every student powerful lifelong learning skills applicable to college-ready success and beyond.
+He has devoted himself and Pittsburgh Prep to instilling within every student powerful lifelong learning skills applicable to college-ready success and beyond.

 In the past, Hoon worked as an options trader on Wall Street, a volunteer with UNICEF and AmeriCorps, a restauranteur, and an edu-preneur.
 Throughout his life, however, reform-minded education has been his passion.
 Armed with a B.A. from NYU and an M.Ed. from Harvard, Hoon co-teaches in just about every class, and oversees the entire operation at Pittsburgh Prep with a singular focus – to develop superior instruction, continually improve the staff’s core knowledge base, and improve outcomes for all students at Pittsburgh Prep.

-In his free time, Hoon can be seen playing with his two children, enjoying sushi, running marathons, and actively devoting his time to strengthen Pittsburgh Prep’s partnerships with local community organizations.
+In his free time, Hoon can be seen raising his two children, enjoying sushi, being choked out in Brazilian Jujitsu, hosting his podcast Multiple Disruptions, and devoting his time to Pittsburgh Prep’s partnerships with local community organizations.

 Josh has dedicated his career and life to helping people improve themselves through education.
 Growing up in the rural town of Oil City in northwestern Pennsylvania, he appreciated the transformative power of academics from kindergarten on.
-Josh double-majored at the University of Pittsburgh in Psychology and History, and earned a Master’s Degree from Pitt’s School of Education.
+Josh double-majored at the University of Pittsburgh in Psychology and History, and went on to earn a Master’s Degree from Pitt’s School of Education while teaching in the North Hills.